 Lesson 001.
-Greetings in Chinese.
+Basic Greetings in Mandarin Chinese.

 Thank you for listening in.
 I will continue the lessons.
 I have made a curriculum for one year, after which you can hopefully be alble to communicate in Chinese on some basic level.